 The Southern Upland Way

-Which way to go: west to east or east to west?
+West to east or east to west?

 Ways of tackling the SUW

-Luggage transport and drop-off/pick-up services
+Luggage transfer and drop-off/pick-up services

 Getting to and from the SUW